Physical Therapy Outpatient Modifiers for 2022

-Discover new physical therapy modifiers for 2021 and how they can impact your practice.
-Read the top modifier codes that PTs should know.
+Learn new physical therapy outpatient modifiers for 2022 & how they can impact your practice.
+Read the top PT modifier codes you should know.

 With the continued changes being made to billing guidelines for physical therapy, misunderstandings and confusion can lead to increased billing errors and decreased reimbursement.
 In addition to traditional CPT codes there are also additional physical therapy modifiers that exist, and are used in certain situations to ensure reimbursement.

-Due to the level of specificity needed for maximum reimbursement, it’s important that physical therapists understand what modifiers are and how they are used in the billing process in order to receive maximum reimbursement for their services.
+Due to the level of specificity needed for maximum reimbursement, it’s important that physical therapists understand what PT modifiers are and how they are used in the billing process in order to receive maximum reimbursement for their services.
 If you’re unsure of how to bill clients through their insurance, Healthie can help you build Superbills with its Free Starter Plan.
 Simply click here to learn more.

 The Top Physical Therapy Modifiers PT’s Should Know

 There are a variety of modifier codes that PTs can include on their insurance claim.
-Below we have listed the top modifiers we think all physical therapists should know in order to reduce documentation errors and increase reimbursement.
+Below we have listed the top physical therapy outpatient modifiers we think all PT should know in order to reduce documentation errors and increase reimbursement.

 GP Modifier is used for all “services provided under an outpatient physical therapy plan of care.”
-It is important that this code is utilized to ensure reimbursement.
+It is important that this physical therapy outpatient modifier code is utilized to ensure reimbursement.

 CQ Modifier is used for all “outpatient physical therapy services furnished in whole or in part by a physical therapy assistant.”